 Sometimes you’ll want to get 1 or more elements from a separate provider.
 Most platform companies, like WordPress, Squarespace, and others, will “register” common domain names for you, like .com or .me.
 But they often don’t register the more unusual ones that you occasionally might want.

-ICANN (Internet Corporation for Assigned Names & Numbers) recognizes 42 more countries than the United Nations does.
+In addition to those few original TLDs, ICANN (the Internet Corporation for Assigned Names & Numbers) recognizes 42 more countries than the United Nations does.
 The UN recognizes about 206 nations, but ICANN supports 248 country TLDs, like .us & .uk.

 - Canada, .ca, for California

 - Laos, .la, for Los Angeles, or Louisiana